 Taught with an eye to developing an appreciation for the fine arts as well as to developing individual skills, studio courses include beginning and intermediate drawing, color and 2D design, portraiture, direct and indirect painting, and beginning and intermediate photography.
 Advanced students may set up special courses.
 Student publications, especially the yearbook, newspaper, and literary magazine, welcome creative energy.
 In addition, the College's Publications Office, which produces the alumni magazine, admissions recruiting materials, and publicity for campus events, actively encourages student talent and provides informal instruction in production and design, with particular emphasis on advertising.
 On-campus exhibitions feature both student and professional work.

 The Architectural Society of Hampden-Sydney College is for students and community members who are interested in architecture, architectural history, land use, and building trades.
-Some events from the 2010/2011 academic year included tours of buildings on campus.
-For more about preparing to study architecture after HSC, see Tiger Track for Architecture.
+For more about preparing to study architecture after H-SC, see Tiger Track for Architecture.

 Take a Seat: Decorative Arts through the Chair

 10 AM - 5 PM weekdays in Atkinson Museum

 September 14, 4 pm

 Michael K. Lease, Photographer

 Lecture and reception: "For the Lack of Words"